strangebuzz/cache-watcher/README.txt

 ————————————————————————————————————————————————————————————————————————————————

 * Apply the Symfony style for the console output (use colored background)
-* Create an option to display the watched file (+ bonus: display as a tree)
+* Add an option to display the watched file (+ bonus: display as a tree)
 * Allow to have an additional whitelist of custom files to watch
 * Handle the case where a Symfony command returns an error
   > https://stackoverflow.com/q/39508086/633864